mbailey/keycutter/README.md

 work-managed (i.e. untrusted) laptop, without compromising the security of your personal GitHub account?
 Keycutter was born trying to solve that problem.

+**Benefits**:

+- Automatically selects correct SSH key for:
+    - Signing your Git commits
+    - Pushing / Pulling from repos

 While hardware security keys have long supported SSH Keys (via GPG), adoption has been limited by the complexity of creating and managing them.
 FIDO SSH Keys, introduced in 2020, support multiple keys coexisting on the same device